 Despite his prior knowledge of his client’s lack of funds to pay for the mortgage, Johnny still approved his client.
 Because Johnny deliberately approved a loan that his client could not afford, Johnny could be found liable.

-In this case, Johnny may be liable to pay fines in accordance to his mortgage broker bond.
-In the event that Johnny refused (or was unwilling) to pay the fines, the Surety Company that provided the bond would make the initial payment.
+In this case, Johnny may be liable to pay fines in accordance with his mortgage broker bond.
+If Johnny refused (or was unwilling) to pay the fines, the Surety Company that provided the bond would make the initial payment.
 Later, the Surety Company would attempt to recover from Johnny.

 Like all Surety bonds, the pricing of a mortgage broker bond will vary.